 Seasonal Rot: During the DiC era of the series, the stories, as well as the overall production, slowly, yet steadily, grew weaker and weaker, compared to the quality of the earlier, Ruby-Spears era.

-The first movie didn't do very well with the critics in the first place, but at least some of them liked it.
+Critical Dissonance: Seriously, people had nicer things to say about Transformers: Revenge of The Fallen.
+For this movie, it didn't do very well with the critics in the first place, but at least some of them liked it.
 The reaction was the same for the sequel.
 But by the time the third one came out, it became almost unanimous that the series had outstayed its welcome.

 The Chipettes having more feminine bodies in the movies.
 In the show they were in Elementary School!